AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across various modules like CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its core purpose is to boost operational efficiency and seize market opportunities by offering a scalable, secure, and comprehensive business solution with a distinct WindTre glassmorphism design.
+W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across CRM, POS, WMS, Analytics, HR, CMS, and Bidding modules.
+Its core purpose is to enhance operational efficiency and market responsiveness through a scalable, secure, and comprehensive business solution, distinguished by its WindTre glassmorphism design.
+The project aims to become the leading integrated business operations platform.

 # User Preferences
 - Preferred communication style: Simple, everyday language